padraic/mutagenesis/README.markdown

 Operation
 ---------

-MutateMe is used from the command line using the installed 'mutateme' script or 'mutateme.bat' from Windows.
+Mutagenesis is used from the command line using the installed 'mutagenesis' script or 'mutagenesis.bat' from Windows.
 It hooks into the underlying test suite for a library or application by using an adapter.
 Currently, a PHPUnit adapter is bundled and used by default.

-After an initial test run to ensure all unit tests are passing, MutateMe examines the source code of what is being tested.
+After an initial test run to ensure all unit tests are passing, Mutagenesis examines the source code of what is being tested.
 Based on this examination, it generates a set of "mutations" (i.e. deliberate errors).
 For example, it may locate the boolean value TRUE and generate a mutation to change it to FALSE.